The 2017-2018 season was Elms' 14th as head coach of the Colonels' Women's Basketball program.

-Elms led the Colonels to a 8-10 record in 2016-17 in the Commonwealth Coast Conference (CCC), recieving the #6 seed in the Conference Tournament.
-Elms had one player recieve All-Conference honors: Sophomore Emily Irwin (Billerica, Mass.) was named to the All-CCC First Team and an ECAC First Team All-Star.
+During the 2016-17 campaign, Elms led the Colonels to a 10-16 overall record with an 8-10 mark in the Commonwealth Coast Conference (CCC), receiving the #6 seed in the Conference Tournament.
+Elms had one player receive All-Conference honors: Sophomore Emily Irwin (Billerica, Mass.) was named to the All-CCC First Team and an ECAC First Team All-Star.

 He led his 2014-2015 squad to the most successful season in Curry Women's Basketball history.
 The Colonels finished the season at 17-12 overall and 12-6 in the CCC.
 That 12-6 league record earned Curry the #3 seed in the conference tournament.
 The Colonels would go on to knock off Salve Regina in the quarterfinals and Endicott in the semi-finals, before dropping a hard-fought, 81-72 decision at top-seeded University of New England in the CCC Championship Game.
 It was Curry's first-ever appearance in the CCC title game.
 Elms' squad was then selected to participate for the first time ever in the ECAC Division III New England Tournament, where they fell in the quarterfinals at second-seeded Emmanuel.